exercism/bash/concepts/commands-and-arguments/introduction.md

 We typed a command: `cat list`.
 The shell reads this command as a string, and then divides it into the substrings `cat` and `list`.
-As far as the shell is concerned, `list` has no meaning, it's just a string with four characters in it.
+As far as Bash is concerned, `cat` and `list` (initially) have no meaning, they are just strings.
-`cat` receives the argument `list`, which is a string of a filename.
+Bash gives `cat` meaning due to it being the first word in the command.
+Bash looks for an alias or function or builtin or keyword or executable named `cat`, and executes it with the argument `list`.
 The string `list` has become meaningful because of how it was used.

 The file happens to contain some text, which we see on our terminal.
-The entire file content — taken as a whole — is a string, but that string is not meaningful.
+The entire file content, taken as a whole, is a string, and that string is not meaningful to Bash.
 However, if we divide the file into _lines_ (and therefore treat each line as a separate string), then we see each individual _line_ has meaning.

 We can divide the final line into words, but these words are not meaningful by themselves.